CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02c2-Teams-Ex1.md

 to complete the account activation process.
 Please click on the activation link that is in your email Inbox waiting for you.

-4. Follow the instructions on screen to complete your acount signup.
+4. Follow the instructions on screen to complete your account signup.

 #### Step 2: Obtaining Your Webex Teams API Access Token